deephaven-examples/deephaven-ib/README.md

     Also, note the "Socket port" value.
 It is needed when connecting [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib).
     ![](docs/assets/config-api.png)
+1) [For Paper Trading] Log into the [Interactive Brokers Web Interface](https://interactivebrokers.com/).
+1) [For Paper Trading] In the [Interactive Brokers Web Interface](https://interactivebrokers.com/), navigate to `Account->Settings->Paper Trading Account` and make sure that "Share real-time market data subscriptions with paper trading account?" is set to true.

 ## Launch
 To launch the system:

 1) Launch [IB Trader Workstation (TWS)](https://www.interactivebrokers.com/en/trading/tws.php).
 1) Accept incoming connections to [IB Trader Workstation (TWS)](https://www.interactivebrokers.com/en/trading/tws.php).
+(May not be required for all sessions.)
 ![](docs/assets/allow-connections.png)
 1) Build the Docker images:
     ```bash